PSDI-UK/psdi-data-conversion/README.md

 ## Dependencies

-In addition to the dependencies listed in the `pyproject.toml` file, this project depends on the assets made public by PSDI's common style project at https://github.com/PSDI-UK/psdi-common-style..
-Any changes to these assets will be reflected in this project's web pages, and this project should ideally be tested with any changes before they're made live.
-An issue with retrieving these assets will appear as the website appearing unstyled and missing its header and footer.
+In addition to the dependencies listed in the `pyproject.toml` file, this project uses the assets made public by PSDI's common style project at https://github.com/PSDI-UK/psdi-common-style.
+The latest versions of these assets are copied to this project periodically (using the scripts in the `scripts` directory).
+In case a future release of these assets causes a breaking change in this project, the file `fetch-common-style.conf` can be modified to set a previous fixed version to download and use until this project is updated to work with the latest version of the assets.

-In case these assets become no longer available for some reason, the commit `f1908b3627addfe5072c1e2ad4a648203bd8dee7` can be used as a reference to restore local versions of them.